oracle/node-oracledb/INSTALL.md

 This node-oracledb release has been tested with Node 0.12, 4, 6 and 7 on 64-bit Oracle Linux and Windows.
-The add-on can also build in some Mac OS X, 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
+The add-on can also build in some macOS, 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.

 ### <a name="prerequisites"></a> Prerequisites